felixlopz/hubrise-test-task/content/apps/etakeaway-max/en/connect-hubrise.md

 ## Enable HubRise on eTakeaway Max

-As a first step, you need to contact eTakeaway Max support team to activate the HubRise module in your eTakeaway Max platform.
+To enable HubRise on your eTakeaway Max EPOS, you need to contact eTakeaway Max support team.
+Include [support@hubrise.com](mailto:support@hubrise.com) in the email recipients.
-Include [support@hubrise.com](mailto:support@hubrise.com) in the email recipients and add the following information in your email:

-- The HubRise location ID that you want to connect to eTakeaway Max.

-With this information in hand, eTakeaway Max will enable the HubRise integration for your store and provide you with the required credentials to connect.
+If you have already created your HubRise account, include your HubRise location ID in your email.
+Otherwise, eTakeaway Max will create a HubRise account for you and provide you with the required credentials to connect.

+## Connect Other Apps

+Once the HubRise integration is enabled, you can connect other apps, such as Deliveroo, Uber Eats, or Just Eat.
+To see which apps you can connect, check our [Apps](/apps) page.

+If you need support, contact the eTakeaway Max team.